john-tornblom/pyxtuml/README.md

 Options:

-	--version               show program's version number and exit --help, -h              show this help message and exit --import=PATH, -i PATH  import model information from PATH --emit=WHEN, -e WHEN    choose when to emit (never, change, always) --force, -f             make read-only emit files writable --diff=PATH, -d PATH    save a diff of all emits to PATH --verbosity, -v         increase debug logging level
+    --version               show program's version number and exit --help, -h              show this help message and exit --import=PATH, -i PATH  import model information from PATH --include=PATH, -I PATH
+                            add PATH to list of dirs to search for include files --emit=WHEN, -e WHEN    choose when to emit (never, change, always) --force, -f             make read-only emit files writable --diff=PATH, -d PATH    save a diff of all emits to PATH --verbosity, -v         increase debug logging level
 ```

 For example, to execute an RSL template from stdin, just type: